-Most recently Susan appeared as Nurse in Shakespeare in Love at Neptune Theatre, where she also played the role of Nurse in Romeo and Juliet, Nat in the Pulitzer Prize-winning play Rabbit Hole, and Nana in For the Pleasure of Seeing Her Again.
-She has performed with Jeremy Webb/Off The Leash Creative in Under Milk Wood, DMV Theatre (White Rabbit, Red Rabbit), Ship’s Company Theatre (The Parrsboro Boxing Club), and at Festival Antigonish Summer Theatre (Blithe Spirit, and For The Pleasure of Seeing Her Again).
+Most recently Susan played the role of Brint in #IAMTHECHEESE, written by Josh MacDonald, directed by Ann-Marie Kerr, and co-produced by Eastern Front Theatre and Halifax Theatre for Young People.
+She appeared as Nurse in Shakespeare in Love at Neptune Theatre, where she also played the roles of Nurse in Romeo and Juliet, Nat in the Pulitzer Prize-winning play Rabbit Hole, and Nana in For the Pleasure of Seeing Her Again.
+She has performed with Jeremy Webb/Off the Leash Creative in Under Milk Wood, DMV Theatre (White Rabbit, Red Rabbit), Ship’s Company Theatre (The Parrsboro Boxing Club), and at Festival Antigonish Summer Theatre (Blithe Spirit, and For the Pleasure of Seeing Her Again).
 Susan was also featured as Anna Dobchuk in several episodes of the award-winning CBC radio series Backbencher, written by Wendy Lill.

 Susan is the recipient of the 2019 Theatre Nova Scotia Legacy Award (for outstanding contribution to professional theatre in Nova Scotia).
 She has been nominated for a Theatre Nova Scotia Robert Merritt Award for Outstanding Performance by an Actress in a Leading Role for her work in For the Pleasure of Seeing Her Again, produced by Festival Antigonish Summer Theatre.
 She has been nominated three times for a TNS Robert Merritt Award for Outstanding Performance by an Actress in a Supporting Role for her work in the Neptune Theatre productions of Romeo and Juliet, and Shakespeare in Love, and won for the role of Nat in Rabbit Hole.